CtrlK

 Actionability

 The skill provides fully executable SQL queries, concrete Zapier pipeline configurations, a complete BigQuery schema, and a working bash command for status checking.
-The code is copy-paste ready with specific table names, fields, and query logic.
+The metrics tables include specific targets and formulas.
+This is highly actionable and copy-paste ready.

 3 / 3